vortezwohl/Autono/README.md

         <img src="https://github.com/vortezwohl/CEO/releases/download/icon/ceo-icon-inv.png" alt="CEO" height="105">
     </p>
     <p style="font-weight: 200; font-size: 19px">
-        An ultra-lightweight agentic AI framework based on the <a href="https://arxiv.org/abs/2210.03629">ReAct</a> paradigm.
+        An ultra-lightweight autonomous agent framework based on the <a href="https://arxiv.org/abs/2210.03629">ReAct</a> paradigm.
     </p>
     <p style="font-weight: 200; font-size: 19px">
         <a href="https://github.com/modelcontextprotocol">MCP</a> is currently supported. <a href="#integration-with-mcp">How to use McpAgent</a>.